blogifierdotnet/Blogifier/docs/Troubleshooting.md

 Below several common scenarios to run and troubleshoot locally before application deployed to host server.

 ### Run in Visual Studio
-1. Open solution in Visual Studio, right-click `App` project in solution explorer and set it as startup project
+1. Open solution in Visual Studio, right-click `Blogifier` project in solution explorer and set it as startup project
 2. Run in debug mode and make sure application runs in the web browser
 3. In the browser, open developer tools, refresh page and make sure no errors show up in the console